Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Methods

 Inelastic neutron scattering (INS) data were collected on the wide Angular-Range Chopper Spectrometer (ARCS) at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory (ORNL).
 Multiple incident energies of $E_i = 300, 150, 60$\,meV at $T =$ 5 and 300\,K were used to map out the crystalline electric field (CEF) excitations of polycrystalline samples of RbCeX$_2$ (X$_2$: O, S, SeS, Se, TeSe, Te) loaded in aluminum sample canisters.
 A Fermi chopper, with slits spaced 1.52 mm apart of a 1.5, was spun at 420, 600, and 600 Hz to select $E_i$'s of 60, 150, and 300 meV, respectively.
 For $E_i$ =60 meV and 150 meV, the blades of the selected Fermi chopper had a radius of curvature of 0.580 m.
 The blades in the Fermi chopper used for $E_i=300$ meV had a radius of curvature of 1.52 m.
 The background contribution from the aluminum sample canisters was subtracted from the data sets by obtaining an empty canister measurement at each E$_i$ and $T$.
 Energy cuts of the data were integrated to analyze the CEF excitations by fitting the peaks to a Gaussian function approximating the energy resolution of the instrument.

-Neutron powder diffraction was performed on HB-2A at ORNL at room temperature using 1.54\AA\, neutrons produced from a vertically focused Ge(115) wafer-stack monochromator.
-This experiment utilized the same samples as the inelastic experiment on ARCS, and powders were left sealed in the Al cans.
+Neutron powder diffraction was performed at the HB-2A instrument at ORNL at room temperature using 1.54\AA\; neutrons were selected from a vertically focused Ge(115) wafer-stack monochromator.
+This experiment utilized the same samples as the inelastic experiment on ARCS, and powders were left sealed in their Al cans between measurements.

 Structure solution of the RbCeO$_2$ was performed using charge flipping methods\cite{oszlanyi2008charge,coelho2007charge,coelho2018topas} on the x-ray diffraction data.
 Further refinement of the initial structure was performed using the neutron data to determine the oxygen sites.
-Finally, for the best structural fidelity across the series, we performed co-refinement of the neutron and X-ray diffraction data using {\sc topas academic v6} \cite{coelho2018topas}.
+Finally, for the best structural fidelity across the series, we performed co-refinement of the neutron and x-ray diffraction data using {\sc topas academic v6} \cite{coelho2018topas}.
 To account for the aluminum can in the neutron data, a simple Pawley refinement was performed to remove any Al contributions.
 No corrections were needed for the kapton or silica additives in the synchrotron data due to the high intensity of the diffracted beam.